 |What can I do with a degree in Linguistics?|

-Like any general undergraduate degree program in the “liberal arts”, a BA program in Linguistics does not provide professional training for a specific career.
-However, the undergraduate degree program in Linguistics provides at least two general types of skills which are applicable to a broad range of career fields:
+Like any general undergraduate degree program in the “liberal arts”, a B.A. program in Linguistics does not provide professional training for a specific career.
+However, the undergraduate degree program in Linguistics does provide at least two general types of skills that are applicable to a broad range of career fields:

 · General organizational and analytical skills.

-· Facility in dealing with linguistic data, regardless of specific language.
+· Facility in analyzing linguistic data, regardless of specific language.

-Linguistics differs from most other “liberal arts” fields in that it continually is looking for succinct statements or “rules” which can be generalized to data which was not originally examined.
-Linguistics is a science in that claims about analysis can be objectively tested by bringing in further data to prove or disprove those claims.
-Linguistics develops logical thinking skills and ways to “formalize” one’s claims.
+Linguistics differs from most other “liberal arts” fields in that linguists strive to create succinct statements or “rules” that can be generalized to data that was not originally examined.
+Linguistics, like other sciences, develops logical thinking skills and ways to “formalize” one’s claims.

 Linguistics differs from the study of a specific language in that it provides terminology and techniques for understanding the structure of any language.
-Thus, for example, by studying phonetics and phonology, a student of Linguistics will have learned how to produce a wide variety of sounds and a general way to categorize language sounds.
+By studying phonetics and phonology, for example, a student of linguistics learns how to produce a wide variety of sounds and a general way to categorize language sounds.
 “Funny sounds” and sound combinations encountered in new languages will be immediately “familiar”.

-Linguistics is therefore a good field to prepare students for any job where general knowledge about language, “logical thinking”, and/or skill in one or more foreign languages are useful.
-Some fields where some additional professional training might be necessary but where direct application of these abilities involving language and speech should be obvious are the following:
+Linguistics majors prepare students for jobs where general knowledge about language, “logical thinking”, and/or skill in one or more foreign languages are useful.
+Fields that directly apply abilities involving language and speech, but for which additional professional training may be necessary, include:

 · Foreign language teaching